 CNH shall ensure that the label of cosmetic product complies with the labelling requirements as defined in Cosmetic Labelling Requirements.
 The information on the label shall be in Bahasa Malaysia and/or English.

-CNH shall ensure that the advertisement of cosmetic product complies with the Guideline for Cosmetic Advertisement.
+CNH shall ensure that the advertisement of cosmetic product complies with the Guidelines for Cosmetic Advertisement.

 Part 3 Cosmetic Ingredients